Skip to main content

 Q: Why is time not accepted as a first-class property?

 A: Accepting a User-provided timestamp is extremely risky.
 A timestamp may not be formatted correctly, or instead of a UnixMilli, one may send Unix alone.
 Or send January 1st, 1970 as testing data.
 Such precision is unfair to expect from developers who want easier integration that is not prone to fragility.
 Besides, since the system is optimized for time, a malformed timestamp will result in undesired results of dropped packets or the system having to backfill data in frozen shards.
 Hence, we accept timestamps as when the event is received.
-This also means that Levitate works well with real-time events!
+This also means that Last9 works well with real-time events!

 Q: What happens to the timestamp if there are delays in arrival?

-A: Levitate Gateways are designed to be extremely fast and lightweight.
+A: Last9 Gateways are designed to be extremely fast and lightweight.
 They write data as early as they receive it and are highly available across multiple availability zones.
 They need more processing to ensure messages are not lost or delayed upon arrival.

 Troubleshooting